-Investors are always trying to come up with new and exotic means of making money, and carry trade is one of such innovative financial instruments.
-Basically, it involves borrowing money from a country with low interest rates and investing this borrowed money in a country with high interest rates.
+Investors are always trying to come up with new and exotic means of making money, and carry trade is one such innovative financial instrument.
+It involves borrowing money from a country with low-interest rates and investing this borrowed money in a country with high interest rates.
 The currency from which money is borrowed is known as the funding currency, and it is usually the one with a lower interest rate.

 The use of carry trade transactions has been around since the 1980s and was mostly used by investment banks and hedge funds because it required a lot of capital.
-This was because, in order to get a loan from a foreign country, the institution offering the loan had to conduct a very thorough screening of your finances to determine whether you were credit worthy.
-It would involve an analysis of your income, assets and your credit rating in your home country.
+This was because, to get a loan from a foreign country, the institution offering the loan had to conduct a very thorough screening of your finances to determine whether you were creditworthy.
+It would involve an analysis of your income, assets, and your credit rating in your home country.
 Even then, they may have required that you make some kind of margin deposit to facilitate the loan, but this isn’t so anymore.

 As soon as Forex companies noticed the increased demand for carry trades, they made it possible for retail traders and investors to participate through the use of leverage.
 The boom of the carry trade started at the turn of the 21st century in the year 2000 and quickly became very popular until the global recession of 2007 and 2008 hit, causing many investors to close out their positions.
 Since then, investors are gradually returning to the carry trade scene and it is among the most popular financial instruments by Forex traders.

 How does this work?

 Investors participating in carry trades identify countries with the lowest interest rates from where they can borrow the money and countries with high interest rates to invest the money in.
 For example, an investor notices that the interest rate in Japan is 0.00%, while the interest rate in South Africa is 7%, which means there’s a 7% difference in the interest rates of these countries.